What's On

 There' something undeniably romantic about watching a movie under the stars from the comfort of your car.
 At Galaxy Drive-In Theatre, the old-school drive-in experience is alive and thriving, and unlike most other open-air cinemas, this nostalgic gem screens movies all year round.

 It's not just reserved for hot dates, though.
 I went with my housemate last year with a boot full of pillows, blankets and enough snacks for a small army.
-We parked up early, got comfy and had a mini picnic in the car 'til the film start.
+We parked up early, got comfy and had a mini picnic in the car 'til the film started.
 It’s a fun, affordable and effortless way to mix up your usual routine.

 INSIDER INTEL